rakeshthinqq/search-core/README.md

 ## Feedback

-We're always looking for ways to improve our processes at Clara so let us know if anything is especially frustrating (or fun)!
+We're always looking for ways to improve our processes at Sofi so let us know if anything is especially frustrating (or fun)!